madetech/learn/guides/08-Continuous-Integration/README.md

 ## Prerequisites

-If you have built a project with other people, pair or mob with them through this guide.
+You will need a project hosted on GitHub (preferably open-sourced, and without an automated build tool configured for it).
+If you have built this project with other people, pair or mob/ensemble with them through this guide.

+You will need accounts on [Heroku](https://devcenter.heroku.com) and [CircleCI](https://circleci.com/signup/) - they both offer free accounts as of March 2022.

 This guide assumes you are already familiar with Git, and the concept of Pull Requests.